-The subject matter presented here is intended as informational and represents Clean Harbors' views of specific elements of the United Nations Global Compact that our company believes align with its sustainability programs and values is to continually improve our safety.
-We currently maintain a company wide TRIR less than 1.
-Over the past two years we have committed over \$19 million to offset employee health cost increases.
+The subject matter presented here is intended as informational and represents Clean Harbors' views of specific elements of the United Nations Global Compact that our company believes align with its sustainability programs and values.

+Good Health and Well-Being Safety is our No. 1 commitment and our passion.
+Our top priority is to continually improve our safety.
+We currently maintain a company wide TRIR of less than 1.0.
+Over the past two years, we have committed over \$19 million to offset employee health cost increases.